-Estancia/Ranch - 2 hours south of Annai by boatThe 125 square miles of Karanambu are the home of Diane McTurk, who is well known for her success in re-habilitating giant river otters into the wild.
+Estancia/Ranch - 2 hours south of Annai by boatThe 125 square miles of Karanambu was the home of late Diane McTurk, who is well known for her success in re-habilitating giant river otters into the wild.
 The McTurk family have long welcomed visiting naturalists - Diane’s father Tiny was visited by Gerald Durrell and David Attenborough in the 1950s, when Guyana was more on the nature 'map'.
-The ranch has an airstrip.

 Lodge/Hosteria - Rewa village, north RupununiThis very simple lodge is a great base to experience some virgin forest and spot wildlife.
 The area was where the BBC programme Lost Land of the Jaguar was filmed in 2008 and is accessed by 2-3 hour boat ride from near Annai.